Drupal development setup on Ubuntu 15.10

 sudo deploy-site.sh drupal-8

-Create the database in Phpmyadmin: Go to http://localhost/phpmyadmin , then "Privileges", then "Add a new User".
+Create the database in Phpmyadmin: Go to http://localhost/phpmyadmin , then "Users", then "Add User".
 Fill out the user name with "drupal-8", host localhost and generate a password (copy that password to use it later during the Drupal install process).
 Use the "Database for user" section and select "Create database with same name and grant all privileges".

 Now your Drupal installation should be reachable in your browser at http://drupal-8.localhost and you can start the installation.
 Done!